zeroc-ice/ice/java/BuildInstructions.md

 ### Java Application Bundler

-Under OS X Gradle uses the Java Application Bundler to create an application bundle for the graphical IceGrid administrative tool.
+Under macOS Gradle uses the Java Application Bundler to create an application bundle for the IceGrid GUI tool.

 The Maven package id for the application bundler package is as follows: